 U.S. hotel occupancy rates - additional information

 The timeline indicates a sharp drop in hotel occupancy rates in the United States in 2009, down to 54.6 percent from 59.8 percent in 2008.
 This is likely to have been caused by the global recession occurring at the time and the resulting unwillingness of U.S. consumers to spend money.
-The occupancy rate peaked in 2006 and, while rising steadily since 2009, it had still not reached the same level by 2013.
+The average occupancy rate peaked in 2006 and, while rising steadily since 2009, this was only surpassed in 2014 with a rate of 64.4.
 This is reflected in the U.S. hotel industry revenue which fell from 155.6 billion U.S. dollars in 2008 to 133.3 billion U.S. dollars in 2009.